adilsheeth/hfb/README.md

 Gantt Chart for the project timeline:
 <img src="./docs/Online Gantt 20250622.png" alt="Gantt Chart" width="600">

-The only collaborator on this project is Adil Sheeth, who has been responsible for all aspects of the development, including design, coding, testing, and deployment.
+The only collaborator on this project is me, who has been responsible for all aspects of the development, including design, coding, testing, and deployment.
 Thus, only Github was used for version control, not so much for collaboration (but it is very possible!).

 #### Communication Issues